jsteinma/TechnicalLogs/MStoAGOL.md

-# Viewing/Adding a Published MapService to ArcGIS Online
+# Viewing/Adding a Published Map Service to ArcGIS Online
 > [!CAUTION]
 > The server must be running prior to accessing the REST Services Directory as well as any maps referencing its data.
 If maps or
 > layers containing the data are opened prior to starting the server (and configuring IP of variable IP servers), the files can
 > get corrupted.

 > [!NOTE]
-> These steps can be completed following a MapService being published to the server.
+> These steps can be completed following a Map Service being published to the server.
 >
 > Steps on how to publish from ArcGIS Pro can be found [here](https://www.youtube.com/watch?v=nIRlZN9ECwY&t=5s).